 Learning Technologies Grants

 The purpose of the Learning Technology Grants (LTG) program is to enhance teaching and learning at the University of Georgia through the innovative use of technology.
 Up to $25,000 per project is available to support work aimed at developing, implementing, and evaluating the use of technology to positively impact student learning.
-Funded through the Student Technology Fee, LTG projects are focused on bringing students into contact with technology for learning purposes.
+Funded through the Student Technology Fee, LTG projects are focused on bringing students into contact with technology in innovative ways, for learning purposes.
 The Center for Teaching and Learning functions as a creative partner in the process, and administers the grants with guidance from the Learning Technologies Advisory Group.

 All full-time faculty at UGA are eligible to apply for a Learning Technologies Grant.
 Funds can be granted to academic departments and to other units providing educational services to students, such as University Libraries, Student Affairs, CTL, and EITS.